rexgarland/MarkdownPlan/README.md

 # MarkdownPlan

-A sublime text package for displaying markdown-plan time remaining in the status bar.
+A sublime text package for markdown-plan, adding the following functionality:
+- adds syntax highlighting
+- displays a "time remaining" summary in the status bar
+- enables the "toggle comment" keystroke

 See [markdown-plan](https://github.com/rexgarland/markdown-plan) repo for project description.